davidatoms/stocks-analysis/README.md

 ![2018 Green Energy Stocks](Resources/Deliverable_2018.png)
 <img align="center">

-## Summary
-### Statement about the advantages of refactoring the code in general
+## Statement about the advantages of refactoring the code in general
 The advantages of refactoring the code are about consildating and grouping the code to run the same analysis.
 By doing so, the code is shorter and easier to read than the longer lines of code before it was refactored.
 Furthermore, it will help the analyst reuse the code in the future if Steve wants to analyze more stocks with the same measure.

-### Statement about the disadvantages of refactoring the code in general
+## Statement about the disadvantages of refactoring the code in general
 The disadvantages I see is that the code isn't as straightforward to understand for a beginning analyst, it is also not easily edited if something goes wrong.
 It is a little more complex and harder to deconstruct if that's ever necessary.

-### Statement about the advantages of the orginal and refactored VBA script
+## Statement about the advantages of the orginal and refactored VBA script
 By pseudocoding I could test my own knowledge of what the VBA script should look like.
 When I copy and pasted the code over to my workbook, it also caused a few errors when I ran the code.
 I found that it was best for me to pseudocode and then rewrite the VBA script in the editor on Excel.
 This way I would catch any error prior to it happending.
 I could also run a few lines of code at a time and see if it worked.

 Lastly, this assignment took me a lot longer to understand.
 I finally understood it when I started to write and test the code line by line.